grisp/rebar3_grisp/README.md

 You only need to do that again if you updated and rebuilt the `grisp-software` repository or if you wrote new drivers in C. If you need to build OTP for a second time you can speed it up by using `rebar3 grisp build --configure false`.

+The built Erlang distribution and its runtime system is located in the project folder, under the path `_grisp/otp/<version>/install`.

 ## Deploy an Application

 To deploy a GRiSP application, use the command `rebar3 grisp deploy`.
 The